aleph2c/miros/doc/i_mongol_example.rst

 horse archer's expression of local officer-ship in his unit.
 If the other horse archers are not advancing, they will advance if they hear his call.

-But, it would be simple to create infinite oscillations between our networked
+But, we could easily cause infinite oscillations between our networked
 statecharts: if one were to yell out, only to have another yell out which would cause us to yell out again.
 Next thing you know,  we are `attacked by smurfs
 <https://www.cloudflare.com/learning/ddos/smurf-ddos-attack/>`_.